abramvandergeest/data2TensorFlogo/README.md

 ---
-title: Mapper
+title: data2TensorFlow
-weight: 4616
+weight: 4717
 ---

-# Mapper
+# data2Tensor
-This activity allows you to map values to the working attribute set of a flow.
+This activity converts data to a tensorflow tensor

+#below still the data from the copied source
 ## Installation
 ### Flogo Web
 This activity comes out of the box with the Flogo Web UI